kquinn1204/scripts/README.md

 ### important

 This script is based on the structure of the openshift-docs repo.
 If your repo structure is different, you might need to make changes to your copy of the script.

 Also, the current version of this script probably can't handle ifevals around module include statements... sorry!

-It also doesn't support nested assemblies.

 ## implode-assembly.sh